rackerlabs/support-how-to/content/how-to/cloud-files/cloud-files-curl-cookbook/index.md

 ##### View a container's CDN details

 To view a container's CDN properties requires you to send a **HEAD** request to the API CDN URL.
+Viewable information includes the following details:

+- Whether the container is CDN-enabled
+- If CDN logging is turned on
+- The currently TTL setting
-Viewable information includes whether the container is CDN-enabled, if CDN logging is turned on, the currently set TTL, and the various CDN domain names that you can use to reference content within the container.
+- The various CDN domain names that you can use to reference content within the container.

 The following request lists the CDN details of the images container: